gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 # Public Keys of Joining Nodes # {#sec-public-keys-of-joining-nodes}

 Source authentication of OSCORE messages exchanged within the multicast group is ensured by means of digital counter signatures {{I-D.tiloca-core-multicast-oscoap}}.
-Therefore, group members must be able to retrieve each other's public key from a trusted key repository, in order to verify the authenticity of incoming group messages.
+Therefore, group members must be able to retrieve each other's public key from a trusted key repository, in order to verify the source authenticity of incoming group messages.

 Upon joining a multicast group, a joining node is expected to make its own public key available to the other group members, either through the Group Manager or through another trusted, publicly available, key repository.
-However, this is not required if the joining node joins a group exclusively as pure listener.
+However, this is not required for a node that joins a group exclusively as pure listener.

 As also discussed in Section 3 of {{I-D.tiloca-core-multicast-oscoap}}, it is recommended that the Group Manager is configured to store the public keys of the group members and to provide them upon request.
 If so, two cases can occur.